chk-code/cdnd-05-3dinpainting/README.md

   callbackUrl: 'http://localhost:3000/callback'
 }
 ```

-## Backendend
+## Backend
+The backend code in the `backend` folder is deployed automatically after each push to the dev/,aster branch via TravisCI.
+It uses the serverless architecture.

 # How to run the application

 ## Backend

 The backend is running on AWS with serverless configuration.
+Please use the provided frontend client or postman collection for tests.

 ## Frontend

-To run a client application first edit the `client/src/config.ts` file to set correct parameters.
-And then run the following commands:
+To run a client application, run the following commands:

 ```
 cd client